saucelabs/elemental-next/frontend/docs/updated-tips/17-retrieve-http-status-codes/17-retrieve-http-status-codes.md

 ---
-title: '17: Retrieve HTTP Status Codes'
+title: "17: Retrieve HTTP Status Codes"
-id: '17-retrieve-http-status-codes-ruby'
+id: "17-retrieve-http-status-codes-ruby"
-contentUrl: "docs/updated-tips/retrieve-http-status-codes/"
+contentUrl: "docs/retrieve-http-status-codes/"
 sidebar_label: Ruby
 text: "There are times when you are testing a page (or numerous pages) and you want to verify that it responded correctly.
 A great way to handle this is by checking the HTTP Status Code that the browser received.
 However this functionality is not available in Selenium WebDriver."
 number: 17